 To do this year:

-1. Review and declare your concentration.
+1. Contact an Academic Advisor to review and declare your concentration.

 2. Consider taking a minor and choose courses that will open opportunities.